 FilmDis and GADIM Become Partners

-In 2021, GADIM partnered with FilmDis, founded by filmmaker and media consultant Dominick Evans, to study current disability representation on television in a more in-depth way.
+In 2021, GADIM partnered with FilmDis, founded by filmmaker and media consultant Dom Evans and screenwriter and media consultant Ashtyn Law, to study current disability representation on television in a more in-depth way.
 FilmDis is a media monitoring organization that advocates for authentic representation and inclusion of disabled people in all aspects of film and television production.

-GADIM and FilmDis advocate for better television and film storytelling about actual disabled people’s lives and inclusion of creators with disabilities in every aspect of the storytelling, from script consultation to acting or direction to all parts of the production process.
+GADIM and FilmDis advocate for better television and film storytelling about actual disabled people’s lives and inclusion of creators with disabilities in every aspect of the storytelling, from script consultation to acting or directing to all parts of the production process.

 Evans and Law explain that “there is much more to disabled lives than what we see (on TV), and with Hollywood in desperate need of fresh stories and voices, disabled creators and their ideas for television are ripe for the picking.
 Hollywood just needs to let the stories bloom.”

 FilmDis Pandemic Years Study Shows Drop in Percentage of Disabled Actors on Scripted Television

 DETROIT (March 5, 2023) – The third study by the media monitoring group, FilmDis, found fewer disabled actors included in scripted television content in the years 2020 to 2022.
 Only 8 percent of the actors in the 216 TV shows studied identify as disabled, compared to 11 percent of the shows featuring disabled actors in 2019/2020 study.

 The co-founders of FilmDis and the study’s co-authors, screenwriter Ashtyn Law and director and activist, Dom Evans, say that poor disability representation on television affects how society sees disabled people, and especially shapes how disabled children see themselves if they have no authentic disabled role models on television.